Autodesk-Forge/forge-tutorial-postman/DA4ACAD/instructions/task-4.md

 # Task 4 - Create an Activity

 An Activity is an action that can be executed in Design Automation.
-You create and post Activities to run specific AppBundles.

 ## Create a New Activity